 During the 131st General Assembly, the House introduced multiple heartbeat bills (HB 69, HB 493).
 On March 25, 2015, the House passed HB 69 but the Senate failed to adopt the measure.
 Heartbeat language was added by the Senate as an amendment to a bill reforming the state’s child abuse and neglect reporting laws (HB 493) on December 6, 2016.
 On the same day, the House approved of the Senate’s amendment to include the heartbeat bill as part of HB 493, making HB 493 the first heartbeat bill to pass both chambers of the Ohio state legislature.
 As PRI reported in 2016, HB 493 was subsequently sent to the desk of Ohio Governor John Kasich for signature.
 In a controversial move, Governor Kasich vetoed the heartbeat bill, arguing that heartbeat laws in both Arkansas and North Dakota had already been declared unconstitutional by federal courts and because Ohio, as a likely loosing party in a lawsuit, would “be forced to pay hundreds of thousands of taxpayer dollars to cover the legal fees of pro-choice activists’ lawyers” and would “invit[e] additional challenges to Ohio’s strong legal protections for unborn life.”
 However, with two new Trump-era appointees on the U.S. Supreme Court, many believe the balance of the Supreme Court has shifted, opening the possibility that the Supreme Court may uphold heartbeat laws if presented with the opportunity to decide on their constitutionality.

 On June 6, 2017, Ohio State Representatives Christina Hagan (Dist.
 50) and Ron Hood (Dist.
 78) introduced in the Ohio House of Representatives another heartbeat bill, HB 258.
 On November 15, 2018, the House passed HB 258 with a bipartisan veto-proof majority (60 votes in favor, 35 against).
 The Ohio Senate went on to pass the bill as well on December 12, 2018 with a vote tally of 18-13, falling short of the margin necessary to override a veto.
 The Senate’s version of the bill added two new amendments to HB 258.
 The amended bill was sent back to the House of Representatives for a final vote, and the House concurred with the amendments.
 Ohio Governor Kasich, however, vetoed the bill on December 21, 2018.
+The House was able to come up with enough votes to override the Governor’s veto; however, the Senate, on a vote of 19-13, fell only one vote short of a veto override.
+Former Sen. Bill Beagle (5th District), while having voted for HB 258 in the original Senate vote, flip-flopped in the Senate override vote to vote against the bill.

 Below is a brief timeline of heartbeat legislation in Ohio: